Opaline budgerigar mutation: Historical notes

-In Australia, also around 1933 (the exact date is uncertain), Mr S E Terrill discovered a mutant budgerigar, a Light Green hen in nest feather, among thousands of wild birds caught by trappers and sent to Adelaide market.
-He bought her, and described her special features as "... almost complete absence of barring on the back of the neck and mantle and its replacement by the body colour ... the mask being extended back, covering the top of the head ... the bars on the wing coverts reduced in number and intensity, their yellow margins being greatly enlarged and nuch suffused in green."
+In Australia, also around 1933 (the exact date is uncertain), S E Terrill discovered a mutant budgerigar, a Light Green hen in nest feather, among thousands of wild birds caught by trappers and sent to Adelaide market.
+He bought her, and described her special features as "... almost complete absence of barring on the back of the neck and mantle and its replacement by the body colour ... the mask being extended back, covering the top of the head ... the bars on the wing coverts reduced in number and intensity, their yellow margins being greatly enlarged and much suffused in green."

-Mr Terrill, who lived near Adelaide, paired the hen to a Blue Silver (the Australian name at the time for the variety now known as Dilute Skyblue or White) and bred three cocks and a hen in 1934, all Light Green in appearance.
-About November 1935 the three cocks were paired up, one to a Cinnamon Light Green, one to a Cobalt and one to his mother.
+Terrill, who lived near Adelaide, paired the hen to a Blue Silver (the Australian name at the time for the variety now known as Dilute Skyblue or White) and bred three cocks and a hen in 1934, all Light Green in appearance.
+In about November 1935 the three cocks were paired up, one to a Cinnamon Light Green, one to a Cobalt and one to his mother.
 The first two pairings produced six Opalines, all hens, and the third several Opalines, both cocks and hens.
 The name 'Opaline' was suggested in 1936 by R J Byfield of Hobart, Tasmania, on being particularly impressed by the vividness of colour shown by these young birds in nest feather.
 Terrill adopted the name and after he suggested it in the Budgerigar Bulletin in September 1936 it rapidly gained universal acceptance throughout the world.

-But maybe neither Brown nor Terrill were the first to breed an Opaline.
+Perhaps neither Brown nor Terrill were the first to breed an Opaline.
 In 1962 J Riley of Yorkshire wrote, "In 1930 or 1931 a pair of my Light Greens produced a chick that was of good size and type with mask and spots that were a living dream; the only snag was that its wings were mismarked and grizzled, these markings extending over the bird's back."
-Mr Riley kept the bird and used it to try to improve the spots of his Light Greens, but further 'mis-marked' birds appeared.
+Riley kept the bird and used it to try to improve the spots of his Light Greens, but further 'mis-marked' birds appeared.
 He disposed of them all soon afterwards and only a long time later did he see Opalines and realise that he had bred them first and cast them aside.

 The Opaline appeared yet again in 1935, in the aviaries of L Raymaekers in Brussels.
-Mr Higham imported two Opaline Mauve cocks and one Opaline Greywing Mauve hen from Mr Raymaekers in 1937 and Cyril Rogers confirmed they were the same mutation as the Scottish one, although their wing barring seemed noticeably lighter.
+Higham imported two Opaline Mauve cocks and one Opaline Greywing Mauve hen from Raymaekers in 1937.
+Cyril Rogers confirmed they were the same mutation as the Scottish one, although their wing barring seemed noticeably lighter.